 - Do not ever think you are over it, and that it is safe to light up occasionally.
 After a few years of abstinence I decided that it was okay, for instance after a meal or in a club lounge.
 It was like jumping off a cliff — the splat came immediately, there was nothing I could do about it.
 Incidentally: the second time I quit I taught myself, at the age of forty, to play the piano — classical pieces, Beethoven and Chopin.
-It is excruciatingly difficult for people born with a single brain, trying to control two hands.
+It is excruciatingly difficult for people born with a single brain, trying to coordinate two hands.
 But deeply satisfying when you succeed — and your hands do not have time to handle cigarettes while you are playing.

 - Viciously punish people who try to tempt you.
 The best punishment I came up with — when they maliciously offer you a cigarette, knowing that you have quit — is to take the cigarette and calmly crush it over an ashtray.
 Never again will they try to tempt you.
 I guarantee it.